 Sometimes, even if you implemented all the steps correctly, you may not see the changes reflected in your app.

 In this case, make sure to completely uninstall and re-run your app.

 That’s it.
 Thanks!

-In this tutorial, we learned how to change font family in Flutter with practical examples.
+In this tutorial, we learned how to add or change font family in Flutter with practical examples.
 We saw how to change the font at the app level and also what to do if the changes are not reflected.

 Would you like to check other interesting Flutter tutorials?